m-gamao/health-dashboard2/README.md

 *Frontend Dashboard tasks:*

 *Greeting:*
-The User sees a personalized greeting at the top of the page with their name.
+The User sees a personalized greeting at the top of the page with their firstname.
 1. Add container for the header/greeting section.
 2. Add background photo.
 This will be hardcoded for the MVP.
 3. Add the user name.